 Further, the law allows nonprofits, medical centers, rehabilitation centers, and other organizations to distribute naloxone to anyone who may use it to save lives, as long as the organization does not receive financial gain.

 Most importantly, people witnessing an overdose can administer naloxone without suffering criminal penalty, civil liability, and sanction under professional statutes.
 This is an essential step toward greater Good Samaritan laws.
-Naloxone can reportedly be found in 715 Walgreens across the state.
+In 2016, news reporting indicated that naloxone was available in 715 Walgreens across the state.